-Differential privacy: touted as the solution for accessing all your sensitive data with absolute privacy assurance.
-The privacy defence that enables you to extract unlimited insights and train AI models while your customer’s hospital visits or pharmacy purchases never get revealed.
-The reason your compliance team gets out of the way, your data analysis projects start accelerating, and new customers begin lining up with their chequebooks.
+Differential privacy has been touted as the solution for accessing all your sensitive data with absolute privacy assurance.
+The privacy defense that enables you to extract unlimited insights and train AI models while your customer’s hospital visits or pharmacy purchases never get revealed.
+The reason your compliance team gets out of the way, your data analysis projects start accelerating, and new customers begin lining up with their checkbooks.

 But does differential privacy really deliver on these promises?